googlemaps/android-v3-migration/README.md

 _Note: This plugin is currently pending approval (See [#1](/../../issues/1))_

-In your app-level `build.gradle` file:
+In your app-level `build.gradle` file, include this plugin:

 ```groovy
 plugins {